-CUSTOMER FOCUSED AND RESULTS

-DRIVEN - we will work to meet established best practice standards for Open Data, aim to achieve a minimum silver certification rating for the datasets we publish, and make specific commitments to the long-term support and maintenance of released, high value data that users can rely on.
+CUSTOMER FOCUSED AND RESULTS DRIVEN - we will work to meet established best practice standards for Open Data, and make specific commitments to the longterm support and maintenance of released. high value data that users can rely on.

 ONE TEAM - we believe that together we are more effective and so we will work with our water industry peers to make sure there is a consistent and coherent approach across the sector.